JDems/Sqlalchemy-challenge/README.md

 Used module 10 activities for help and had a tutoring apt for this a while back.
 Finally turning it it, hope i did it right ha.
 I used google/chatgpt to perfect some cells that werent running properly.

 I also couldn't figure out how change the name of the starter file once i loaded it over, its supposed to be Surfsup!

+Turning it in for the 2nd time!
+I fixed the app.py file.
+I thought it was running in my terminal but I believe its working now!
+I definately had to use google/chatpt to import some things I was missing.
+Hope I'm turning this in right, Please let me know if I am missing anything or how it could better.